candles

 TLDR

-• Specific fragrance molecules may trigger measurable shifts in cortisol, serotonin, endorphins, and melatonin — the hormones that govern how you feel.
+• Certain scent molecules can potentially cause changes in cortisol, serotonin, endorphins, and melatonin - the hormones that regulate mood.

-• Choosing the right scent for the right moment is one of the most accessible, evidence-backed tools for emotional well-being.
+• Detecting the appropriate scent for the right time is one of the easiest, most effective well-being techniques available to us.

 Why Scent Is Neurologically Different From Every Other Sense

-Every other sense — sight, sound, touch, taste — routes its signals through the thalamus, the brain's central relay station, before reaching higher areas where conscious perception happens.
-Smell is the exception.
+Every other sense vision, hearing, touch, taste sends their signals to the thalamus, the brain's central relay station, which then forwards them to the higher centers of perception where conscious awareness of the stimuli occurs.
+Olfaction is the one exception.

-Once in the limbic system, fragrance molecules trigger the release of neurotransmitters including serotonin, endorphins, GABA, and dopamine — the same chemical levers that govern mood, calm, energy, and rest.
-This is the scientific foundation behind functional fragrance.
+Once in the limbic system, fragrance molecules cause the secretion of neurotransmitters like serotonin, endorphins, GABA, and dopamine which are the same chemical agents responsible for mood, calm, energy, rest control.
+These are the scientific principles behind the concept of a functional fragrance.

 The Smell–Memory Connection: Why Scent Recalls the Past So Vividly